The good news: it moves. The bad news: it’s The Dominators.

 Me: Shut up, Nicol.
 This has nothing to do with you.

 Sue: Leave her alone.
 It’s not her fault we had to watch The Dominators.
-I would give it a big fat zero but since the Doctor is actually in this one I’ll give it -
+I’d give it a big fat zero, but since the Doctor was actually in that one, I’ll give it:

 1/10